osg-htc/docs/docs/data/stashcache/install-cache.md

 1. Uncomment `set EnableVoms = 1` in `/etc/xrootd/config.d/10-osg-xrdvoms.cfg`

-!!! note Upgrading from OSG 3.5
+!!! note "Upgrading from OSG 3.5"
     If upgrading from OSG 3.5, you may have a file with the following contents in `/etc/xrootd/config.d`:

            # Support HTTPS access to unauthenticated cache